Larry King: Shows on Ora TV

-In March 2012, King co-founded Ora TV, a production company, with his then-wife Shawn Southwick-King and Mexican business magnate Carlos Slim.
+In March 2012, King co-founded Ora TV, a production company, with his wife Shawn Southwick-King and Mexican business magnate Carlos Slim.
 On January 16, 2013, Ora TV celebrated their 100th episode of Larry King Now.
-In September 2017, King stated that he had no intention of ever retiring and expected to host his programs until he died.
+In September 2017, King's agent stated that King "looks forward to working for another 60 years."

 Ora TV signed a multi-year deal with Hulu to exclusively carry King's new talk-oriented web series, Larry King Now, beginning July 17.
 On October 23, 2012, King hosted the third-party presidential debate on Ora TV, featuring Jill Stein, Rocky Anderson, Virgil Goode, and Gary Johnson.

-In May 2013, the Russian-owned RT America network announced that they struck a deal with Ora TV to host the Larry King Now show on its network.
+In May 2013, the Russian government-owned RT America network announced that they struck a deal with Ora TV to host the Larry King Now show on its network.
 King said in an advertisement on RT America: "I would rather ask questions to people in positions of power, instead of speaking on their behalf."
 The show continued to be available on Hulu.com and Ora.tv.

 When criticized for doing business with a Russian-owned TV network in 2014, King responded, "I don't work for RT", commenting that his podcasts, Larry King Now and Politicking, are licensed for a fee to RT America by New York-based Ora TV.
 "It's a deal made between the companies ...
 They just license our shows.
 If they took something out, I would never do it.
 It would be bad if they tried to edit out things.
 I wouldn't put up with it."